-While we have developed and continue to develop plans to help mitigate the potential negative impact of the pandemic on our business, it is possible the COVID-19 pandemic, particularly any new variant strains of the virus, could further impact our operations and the operations of our Customers, partners, and vendors as a result of quarantines, illnesses, and travel and logistics restrictions.
-Supply chain disruption, a global labor shortage, increased inflation, and the ebb and flow of COVID-19, including in specific geographies, create uncertainty as to the pace of our and our Customers', partners', and vendors' recovery and our business outlook.
-Our efforts to mitigate the potential negative impact of the pandemic on our business may not be effective.
-It is not possible for us to predict the duration or magnitude of the adverse results of the COVID-19 pandemic and its effects on our business, results of operations, or financial condition at this time.
-The extent to which the COVID-19 pandemic may impact our business, results of operations, and financial condition will depend on future developments, which are highly uncertain and cannot be predicted, including, but not limited to, increases in infection rates and hospitalizations, the resulting impact on the businesses of our Customers, partners, and vendors, the remedial actions and stimulus measures adopted by federal, state, and local governments, and the extent that normal economic and operating conditions are impacted.
-To the extent the COVID-19 pandemic adversely affects our business, results of operations, and financial condition, it may also have the effect of heightening many of the other risks described in this "Risk Factors" section.
+Our efforts to mitigate the potential ongoing negative impact of the pandemic on our business may not be effective.
+It is not possible for us to predict the duration or magnitude of the adverse results of the COVID-19 pandemic and its effects on our business, results of operations, or financial condition at this time, and to the extent the COVID-19 pandemic does adversely affect our business, results of operations, and financial condition, it may also have the effect of heightening many of the other risks described in this "Risk Factors" section.
 For more information on the effect of COVID-19 and potential risks to us, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Impact of COVID-19."